We expect fair treatment in a dispute with CRA. But, proving CRA didn’t live up to its duties doesn’t guarantee success in court.

 In 1989, Irvin Leroux purchased forested land in B.C. to establish an RV park business.
 By 1993 he had begun clearing the land, selling the logs to a local sawmill.

 In 1996, Leroux was the subject of a GST audit for the 1993, 1994 and 1995 tax years.
 CRA’s investigation led auditors to review his income tax returns.
 Leroux received a letter in Sept.
 1997 proposing adjustments to his GST and income tax returns.

 The dispute was partly about personal versus business expenses, but was mainly over whether the logging activity resulted in capital gains or business income.
+In Canada, 100% of business income is taxable, while CRA only charges tax on 50% of a capital gain.
 Leroux claimed the logging as capital gains in 1993, then later as business activity.
 CRA denied the capital gains characterization, alleging Leroux had mischaracterized his business expenses.
 As a result, Leroux was assessed more than $600,000 in taxes, interest and penalties.

 Later in 2006, Leroux launched an action for negligence against CRA, focusing on the three auditors he dealt with.
 To succeed, he would have to prove: CRA owed him a duty of care; there was a breach of that care; a causal link between the breaches and a loss; and a quantification of those losses.